Content Based Status Updates: System Model

 \section{System Model}

-We consider a source that generates packets (or updates) according to a Poisson process of rate $\lambda$.
+We consider a sender that generates packets (or updates) according to a Poisson process of rate $\lambda$.
 Each packet, independently of the previous packets, is of type $1$ with probability $p_1$ and of type $2$ with probability $p_2=1-p_1$.
-We can thus see our source as generating two independent Poisson streams $\mathcal{U}_1$ and $\mathcal{U}_2$ with rates $\lambda_1=\lambda p_1$ and $\lambda_2=\lambda p_2$ respectively, $\lambda=\lambda_1+\lambda_2$ (see \cite{ross}).
+We can thus see our sender as consisting of two sources generating two independent Poisson streams $\mathcal{U}_1$ and $\mathcal{U}_2$ with rates $\lambda_1=\lambda p_1$ and $\lambda_2=\lambda p_2$ respectively, $\lambda=\lambda_1+\lambda_2$ (see \cite{ross}).
 As noted in the introduction, the different streams can be used to model packets of different types of content, for example, emergency messages, alerts, error messages, warnings, notices, etc.

-We also assume that the updates are sent through a single server (or transmitter) queue to a monitor.
-The service time of each packet is considered to be exponentially distributed with rate $\mu_1$ for stream $\mathcal{U}_1$ and rate $\mu_2$ for stream $\mathcal{U}_2$.
-The difference in service rates between the two streams is to account for the possible difference in compression, packet length, etc., between the two streams.
+We also assume that the updates are sent through a single server (or transmitter) to a monitor.
+The service times of packets from stream $\mathcal{U}_1$ are i.i.d according to $f_{S_1}(t)$, and those for stream $\mathcal{U}_2$ are i.i.d according to $f_{S_2}(t)$.
+The difference in service rates between the two streams accounts for the possible difference in compression, packet length, etc., between the two streams.
+In \Cref{sec:sec_ch5_fcfs_low_priority}, the service time of each packet is considered to be exponentially distributed, with rate $\mu_1$ for stream $\mathcal{U}_1$ and rate $\mu_2$ for stream $\mathcal{U}_2$.
+However, in \Cref{sec:sec_ch5_preempt_low_priority} we keep the distributions general.